 Abarim Publications' online Biblical Hebrew Dictionary

-The word מלך (melek) is such an important word in the Bible that it, its plural (מלכים) and its pseudo-genitive plural (מלכי, meaning kings of) together occur more than 2,500 times.
-Our word additionally comes with several distinct derivations, most notably:
+Our noun מלך (melek) is such an important word in the Bible that it, its plural (מלכים) and its pseudo-genitive plural (מלכי, meaning kings of) together occur more than 2,500 times.
+It additionally comes with several variations and derivations:

-- מלכה (malka), meaning queen, which occurs 35 times in Scriptures.
-HAW notes that the overwhelming majority of these occurrences denote foreigners, sometimes heads of state (1 Kings 10:1) but often ladies associated to a foreign monarchy but without formal authority themselves (Esther 1:9, Daniel 5:10).
-The plural of this word is מלכות (Song of Solomon 6:8).
+- The feminine noun מלכה (malka), meaning queen or lady of the court.
+This word occurs 35 times in Scriptures but, with the apparent exception of two plurals, מלכות (milkut), in Song of Solomon 6:8-9, it exclusively denotes foreigners; sometimes heads of state (1 Kings 10:1) but often ladies associated to a foreign monarchy but without formal authority themselves (Esther 1:9, Daniel 5:10).

-- ממלכה (mamlaka), meaning sovereignty, or literally "that in which kingship is manifested".
+- The noun ממלכה (mamlaka), meaning sovereignty, or literally "that in which kingship is manifested".

 - The noun ממלכות (mamlakut), also meaning sovereignty.